hi-sushanta/magic/README.md

 import magic
 ```

-Note: ``` I create each of these tests for every GAN network to explain How to use this library.
-Please first check out than using it's a lot easier for you.```
+> ***Note🗝️:***  I create each test for every GAN network to explain How to use this library.
+Please first check out then use it's a lot easier for you.